78 Super Awesome Hobbies to Pick Up in Your 20S

 Who doesn’t enjoy gazing at the twinkling lights on a cool evening or inhaling the pleasant aroma early in the morning?

 Store-bought candles can be expensive, whereas homemade candles can be inexpensive and simple to make.
-You only need wax, wick, and containers, or an affordable candle-making kit like this one.
+You only need wax, wicks, and containers, or an affordable candle-making kit like this one.

 This is a truly feminine and calming art that is learnable at home.
 That’s why I included it among these cool hobbies to pick up in your 20s.